Carina-P/Skiers-Destinations/README.md

 ### Some of the bugs
 **Example of solved bugs:**
-- **Synchronously** creating clusters and markers with information, is depended on **asynchronously fetching** of information, is done first.
+- **Synchronously** creating clusters and markers, in map, with information, is depended on **asynchronously fetching** of information, is done first.
 For each resort fetched asynchronously both snowreport information and then weather forecast must be fetched asynchronously.
 Important that everything is fetched